piorek94/jsonform/README.md

 Playground
 ----------

 If you're more of the acting type than of the reading type, the [JSON Form Playground](https://jsonform.github.io/jsonform/playground/index.html) is a simple JSON Form editor that lets you try out and extend all the examples in the doc.
-You can also run playground on your own (see [playground](playground).
+You can also run playground on your own (see [playground](playground)).

 Dependencies
 ------------

-For the list of required and optional dependencies for JSON Form see [Dependencies](deps/README.md).
+For the list of required and optional dependencies for JSON Form see [Dependencies](deps).

 NB: JSON Form also uses ```JSON.parse``` and ```JSON.stringify``` which is normally already natively supported by all modern browsers.